jad-chahin/sudoku-solver/README.md

+# sudoku-solver

-Java program to solve sudoku puzzles using recursive backtracking
+Java program to solve sudoku puzzles using recursive backtracking.